Tracking protection lists

 Tracking is the collection of data regarding a particular user's or device's activity across multiple websites or applications that aren’t owned by the data collector, and the retention, use or sharing of that data.
 We will also classify as trackers domains which collect, share, retain, or use data to enable tracking by other services.

-Our definition focuses on third-party data collection AND retention.
-So, for example, our tracker definition doesn’t apply to sites that log an IP address but don’t save that information in a database.
-And the collection must be across context, so our tracker definition also doesn’t apply to cases where there is solely a first-party relationship with the user, for example the site only collects and retains information on site visitors.
-Finally, our definition also focuses on particular users and devices, so data that is immediately aggregated doesn’t apply.
+Our definition focuses on collection and retention.
+So, for example, the definition wouldn’t apply to sites that log an IP address, but don’t save that information in a database.
+The definition also focuses on particular users and devices, so data that is immediately aggregated doesn’t apply.
+And the collection is across context, so it doesn’t apply in cases when there is solely a first-party relationship with the user, for example the site only collects and retains information on site visitors.

 Trackers we block